MildewMan1/dl2_ddraw/README.md

 1) You can either try to download the compiled DLLs found in the DL2_* folders, or
 2) You can download the source code and compile the DLLs for yourself (recommended to reduce chance of compatibility errors).

+Put the correct "ddraw.dll" into the game folder.
+The following lists which dll goes with which version:
+DL2_256 = Original CD release version 1.0.
+DL2_288 = Version 1.20 patched version.
+DL2_DEMO = Demo version of the game.

 The included DLLs were compiled against Windows 10 SDK version 10.0.16299.0, so they might not work on Windows 7 or earlier.
 If they don't, you will need to compile them yourself against a different Windows SDK.

 The code uses Microsoft Detours to hook functions, so you may or may not need to install that to use these DLLs.
 It can be found on their Github repo (https://github.com/microsoft/Detours) if needed.